EngineerSmith/AppleCake/README.md

   local profileLoop = appleCake.profile("Loop "..count)
   local n = 0
   for i=0,count do
+    if i % 10 == 0 then
       n = n + i
-  end
-  profileLoop:stop()
-end
+      appleCake.counter("loop", {n}) -- not best practice; an example of what you can do end end appleCake.counter("loop", {0}) -- reset graph to 0 after counting has stopped profileLoop:stop() end

-local r = 0
+local r, mem = 0, 0
 local profileUpdate --Example of reusing profile tables to avoid garbage function love.update(dt) profileUpdate = appleCake.profileFunc(nil, profileUpdate) r = r + 0.5 * dt
-  loop(100000) -- Example of nested profiling, as the function has it's own profile profileUpdate:stop() if r % 15 < 0.1 then -- We do it every 0.5 seconds to not clutter our data
+  loop(100000) -- Example of nested profiling, as the function has it's own profile profileUpdate:stop() if mem < 0.5 then -- We do it every 0.5 seconds to over strain the system
-    appleCake.countMemory() -- Adds counter with details of current Lua memory usage, this becomes a graph end end
+    appleCake.countMemory() -- Adds counter with details of current Lua memory usage, this becomes a graph mem = 0 end end